Why Coding is the New Literacy

 I haven’t thought about it yet, but I want to learn more

-We'd love to hear your thoughts on this topic.
-Leave a comment below and let us know what you think! and feel free to share.
+We would love to hear your thoughts on this topic.
+Leave a comment below and let us know what you think!
+Feel free to share.

 Additional Resources